Key Management Interoperability Protocol: Message structure

 KMIP is a stateless protocol in which messages are sent from a client to a server and then the client normally awaits on a reply.
 Each request may contain many operations thus enables the protocol to efficiently handle large numbers of keys.
 There are also advanced features for processing requests asynchronously.

 The KMIP protocol specifies several different types of encodings.
-The main one is a type–length–value encoding of messages, called TTLV (tag, type, length, value).
+The main one is a type–length–value encoding of messages, called TTLV (Tag, Type, Length, Value).
 Nested TTLV structures allow for encoding of complex, multi-operation messages in a single binary message.

 There are also well defined XML and JSON encodings of the protocol for environments where binary is not appropriate.
-A very compact CBOR encoding is also provided for applications that require it.

 All of these protocols are expected to be transmitted using TLS protocol in order to ensure integrity and security.
 However, it is also possible to register and retrieve keys that are wrapped (encrypted) using another key on the server, which provides an additional level of security.

 System management

 KMIP provides standardized mechanisms to manage a KMIP server by suitably authorized administrative clients using System Objects.

 User objects can be created and authorized to perform specific operations on specific managed objects.
 Both Managed Objects and Users can be assigned to groups, and those groups can form a hierarchy which facilitates efficient management of complex operating environments.

-KMIP also provides a provisioning system that facilitates providing end points with credentials using simple one time passwords.
+KMIP also provides a provisioning system that facilitates providing end points with credentials using simple one-time passwords.

 Default values of attributes can be provided, so that simple clients need not specify cryptographic and other parameters.
 For example, an administrative user might specify that all "SecretAgent" keys should be 192 bit AES keys with CBC block chaining.
 A client then only needs to specify that they wish to create a "SecretAgent" key to have those defaults provided.
 It is also possible to enforce constraints on key parameters that implement security policy.